thebruce13/twenty-twenty-hugo/exampleSite/content/blog/a-journey-begins.md

 ### My First Render

 The heading image here is my first image from trying to learn Architectural Visualization.
 I watched [How to Make Interiors in Blender (Tutorial) by the Blender Guru](https://youtu.be/wrzSrjAY69c).
 And like, it looks kinda cool but in reality it is beginners work, and that is what I am at this point.
 Maybe an advanced beginner.
 I know a lot of the software but, producing production quality results is beyond me.

 I think if I ever get to a point where I can do this for a living it will be important to look back at this and see where I've started.
-Honestly, If you wanted my true beginnings.
-You can see my [2008 Demo Reel on YouTube](https://youtu.be/MD23P6i-18Q).
+Honestly, If you wanted my true beginnings, you can see my [2008 Demo Reel on YouTube](https://youtu.be/MD23P6i-18Q).
 It is still probably my best work.
 Though I have to admit that I did work in the industry for about 9 months doing Archvis.
 However, I was young and didn't know what I was really doing.
 I feel like I have a better understanding of it and what quality results look like and I'm excited to get there one day.

 ### Working on this Website